 Christopher Nixon is a partner in the Capital Markets and Mergers & Acquisitions Groups and Head of the China Group.
-His practice focuses on business law, with an emphasis on mergers and acquisitions, corporate finance, joint ventures, private equity, corporate and trust reorganizations and corporate governance.
-Chris’ practice involves both transactional and advisory assignments, representing, among others, oil & gas exploration entities, oilfield service entities, investment funds and investment dealers in Canada, the US, Europe and Asia.
+His practice focuses on business law, with an emphasis on mergers and acquisitions, corporate finance, joint ventures, private equity, corporate and trust reorganizations, and corporate governance.
+Chris’ practice involves both transactional and advisory assignments, representing, among others, oil and gas exploration entities, oilfield service entities, investment funds, and investment dealers in Canada, the US, Europe, and Asia.

 On December 29, 2019, CPF Canada Holdings Corp. (“CPF”), a subsidiary of Charoen Pokphand Foods Pcl, Thailand’s largest agriculture conglomerate, acquired all of the shares of HyLife Investments Ltd. (“HIL”) for CAD$498,000,000.

 AltaGas Canada Inc. (“ACI”) completed its offering of $250 million of senior unsecured medium-term notes, series 2 (the “Offering”) having a fixed coupon rate of 3.15% per annum, paid semi-annually and maturing on April 6, 2026.

 On October 25, 2018, AltaGas Canada Inc. (“ACI”) completed an initial public offering of its common shares.
 In connection with the initial public offering, ACI issued 16.5 million common shares at a price per share of $14.50 for gross proceeds of approximately $239 million, and the common shares began trading on the Toronto Stock Exchange under the symbol “ACI.”